 To get familiar with the standard error formula, it's a good practice to follow these steps:

 As you can see, estimating the standard error of the mean for multiple points by hand can be really time-consuming.
-In such cases, it's always a good idea to use our standard error calculator, and you'll also avoid any mistakes!
+In such cases, using our standard error calculator is always a good idea, and you'll also avoid any mistakes!

 Standard error vs. standard deviation